blacknon/lssh/docs/configuration.md

 - `x11_trusted`: enable trusted X11 forwarding

 Tunnel device forwarding is available only from the command line with `--tunnel`, not as a config file key.
+It is supported on Linux and macOS, and is not available when `lssh` runs on Windows.

 ## Terminal log